nabeky/a3_exile_lootbox/readme_en.txt

     * Depending on the latitude of location, there is a possibility of sniper AI spawning
   * Spawns landmines around towns
     * landmines will be placed mainly on roads
-  * Spawns defined objects, objects with fire effects in random towns
+  * Spawns unusual objects, objects with fire effects in random towns
     * You would be able to provide a bit of a differente experience to players
     * You will be able to spawn trash, broken vehicles around towns
   * Buildings will have a random percentage the doors are open